Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: Phase Transition dynamics

-The energy release $\Delta U(T)$ in Eq.~\eqref{4} is generally much smaller than the universe's radiation energy in ordinary phase transitions.
-However, in our scenario, a supercooling~\cite{Guth:1981uk} FOPT is characterized by a delayed nucleation onset compared to the critical point, meaning $T_n$ is significantly less than $T_c$ \cite{Hong:2020est}.
-This results in a large $\Delta U(T_n)$, releasing energy comparable to the universe's energy.
+The energy release $\Delta U(T)$ in Eq.~\eqref{4} is generally much smaller than the universe's radiation energy $\pi^2g_\star T^4/30$ in ordinary phase transitions.
+However, in our scenario, a super-cooling FOPT~\cite{Guth:1981uk} is characterized by a delayed nucleation onset compared to the critical temperature $T_c$ \cite{Hong:2020est}.
+This results in a large releasing energy comparable to the radiation energy.

-Initially, the bubbles formed are minuscule but expand rapidly due to the energy difference between the inside and outside the bubble.
-Consequently, the volume of the old phase diminishes with temperature.
-This change can be quantified by the fraction of volume still in the old phase,
+Initially, the formed bubbles are minuscule but expand rapidly due to the energy difference between the inside and outside of the bubble.
+Consequently, the volume of the old phase diminishes with time. \tc{This change can be quantified by the probability $p(T)$ of finding a point in the false vacuum~\cite{Turner:1992tz,Megevand:2016lpr,Kobakhidze:2017mru},}